All about earthworms

 Earthworms are hermaphrodites (her-MAFF-row-dites), which means they have both male and female reproductive organs.
 The male sex organs are in specific segments of their body, and the female organs are in other segments.
 Despite this, it still takes two worms to tango.

 First, they must find each other, and it’s mostly through happenstance, like when they detect ground vibrations or the movement of leaves or grass when another is passing by.
 When that happens, they feel around until they locate each other.
-The mating process is involved, but, basically, they situate their bodies so that their heads point in opposite directions, with their sex organs aligned for the transfer of sperm from one earthworm into the sperm receptacle of the other.
+Then, they mate by positioning their bodies so that their heads point in opposite directions, with their sex organs aligned for the transfer of sperm from one earthworm into the sperm receptacle of the other.
 Their setae hold their slippery bodies together.
 Following their pairing, they separate and go their own way, both ready to reproduce.

 Fertilization

 So, okay, they’re now holding sperm they’ve gotten from each other, but how to combine it with the eggs they hold in a separate vesicle?
-Well, nature has provided a fix for this, of course.
+Well, nature has provided a fix for this.
 The clitellum (a band of mucus that encircles part of the body) secretes a ring of sticky mucus that slides forward, first over the segments containing eggs, which adhere to it, and then over segments containing the sperm, where they get fertilized.
 The mucus continues its way forward, carrying the fertilized eggs until it slips right off the front of the worm.
-Both ends seal, forming a cocoon that’s left lying on or in the soil.
+Both ends seal closed, forming a cocoon that’s left lying on or in the soil.

-Depending on the species, earthworms produce between three and 80 cocoons a year.
+Depending on the species, earthworms produce between three and eighty cocoons a year.
 Those that live deeper in the soil produce fewer.
-Cocoons, at first soft and then hard and leathery, are the size of a grain of rice and shaped like a lemon.
-It may hold between one and 20 fertilized eggs.
+Cocoons, at first soft, become hard and leathery and are the size of a grain of rice, but shaped like a lemon.
+They may hold between one and twenty fertilized eggs.

 Depending on the species, the embryonic stage lasts from three weeks to five months.
-They develop in a way similar to that of a bird in an egg, by consuming nutritive matter within the egg.
+They develop in a way similar to that of a bird in its eggshell by consuming nutritive matter within the egg.
 Embryos can survive underground until temperature and moisture conditions are just right for hatching.
-In less-than-optimal situations they may even overwinter and hatch the following spring.
-Babies become adults in 10 to 55 weeks.
+In less-than-optimal situations, they may overwinter and hatch the following spring.
+Babies become adults in ten to fifty-five weeks.
 An earthworm without a noticeable clitellum is not yet a sexually mature adult.

 Lifespan